Arakruz/Pomodoro-Timer/README.md

 # Pomodoro Study Timer and Planner

+### This project was done for a computer science 210 course.
+It was effectively my first time doing a full project from
+start to finish.
+I might come back and add some new features and make some small changes at a later time, they will be all marked on the list below with a !!! at the end.

 ## Project Overview

  **This project aims to** make an easy-to-use and highly customizable timer and planner for those trying to focus using